 Dr. Ed Lazer helps many patients at his Owings Mills, MD dentist office who have a tooth cavity.
 A tooth cavity (tooth decay or dental caries) is generally the result of plaque build-up and can affect anyone, regardless of age.

 Plaque is a sticky film of bacteria that constantly forms on the teeth.
 When plaque comes in contact with sugar and starch, it causes bacteria to produce an acid that attacks and erodes tooth enamel.
 As the tooth enamel breaks down and wears away, the tooth becomes susceptible to the formation of dental cavities.
 Our dental office can remove plaque, tartar, and fill your tooth cavity in a single visit!
 Continue reading to learn more.

 Symptoms of a Tooth Cavity

 Depending on the location and severity of the tooth cavity, the symptoms may vary from patient to patient.
-Sometimes, there may be no symptoms at all and the tooth cavity is discovered at your routine dental visit at our Owings Mills, MD dentist office.
+Sometimes, there may be no symptoms at all and we discover the tooth cavity at your routine dental visit in our Owings Mills, MD dentist office.
 As the tooth cavity gets larger, the following symptoms may appear:

 Treatment for a Tooth Cavity